matsui528/faiss_tips/dev.md

 Open the Command Palette and run the **CMake: Build**.

-Now you can select the build target at the bottom of the windows.
-Then select the file you want to debug.
+Now you can select the build target.
+Click the area of the bottom of the windows.
+Then select the target you want to debug.
 ![](img/debug_faiss1.png)

+Now you can run the debugger.
+There are three ways to debug, so do the one you like.
+- Open the Command Palette and run the **CMake: Debug**.
+- Press `CTRL+F5` (**Not** `F5`)
-Open the Command Palette and run the **CMake: Debug** (or, press `CTRL+F5`, or, click the bug button at the bottom of the window), then you can debug it.
+- Click the bug button at the bottom of the window

 ![](img/debug_faiss2.png)